Fixing Mercedes EBR, ABS, ESP Inoperative Issues: Comprehensive Guide

 How do you reset the ABS and ESP in a Mercedes-Benz?

-A simple method to fix Brake, EBR, ABS, and ESP warning involves restarting the vehicle and turning the steering wheel to the left and right with the engine on.
+A simple method to fix brake, EBR, ABS, and ESP warnings involves restarting the vehicle and turning the steering wheel to the left and right with the engine on.
 Repeating this procedure several times may reset ABS and ESP systems, clearing the warning message from the display.

 If the main battery is the issue, replacing the battery can solve the issue.
 To determine the cause of these warning lights, you must read the codes to precisely determine the problem.